szeitlin/szeitlin-blog/content/posts/career_skills/hiring_data_teams.md

 ## Step 4a.
 Take-home (or code pairing, though no one has chosen that when I offered it)

+*Why do a take-home at all?*

+I'll admit, I hate giving homework.
+I really do.
+But it's mostly just a discussion tool.
+It's a way for us to talk about work together, and puts all the candidates on equal footing.

+It also gives me a lot of ammunition in case anyone pushes back on a candidate I want to hire.
+If all we have to go on is subjective conversations, and no recent technical work product to reference, if someone comes back and says "this person isn't technical enough", or whatever, argues that they should be an SE2/3 instead of an SE3/4, it can help to persuade them that this is the right person for the job.

-I should mention here, because I almost forgot to include it, that I give the candidate multiple days to work on the take-home, even though I only expect them to spend a couple of hours on it.
+So to try to make it as pleasant as possible, I give the candidate multiple days to work on the take-home, even though I only expect them to spend a couple of hours on it.
-Part of the idea here is that they can work at their convenience.
+This way they can work at their convenience.

-It's supposed to be sort of like a real, though brief, work experience.
+It's supposed to be a facsimile of a real, though brief, work experience.
 It's open-book.
 I ask them to disclose any resources they used (stack overflow, asking friends, etc. are all fine).

-This part is important: I schedule a phone call in the middle of the take-home.
+I schedule a phone call in the middle of the take-home.
 This is another trick I learned from my team at Yahoo.

 I give the candidate time to look over the data, and maybe start working, and I encourage them to come up with questions to ask me.
+I learned that I have to tell them it's part of the evaluation, because otherwise they'll think they're not supposed to ask anything.

 I've never hired anyone who had zero questions during that phone call.
+If they have no questions, that usually means they didn't start on the take-home yet, they didn't bother to prepare for the phone call, or they lack curiosity, or all of the above.

 I have had one or two people refuse to do a take-home, and they also turned down a live code-pairing option.
+In one of those cases, the person already had a full-time job, and wasn't sure how much she wanted a new job.

 • **Tiered approach**

 The best interview questions work for candidates at all levels.
 More senior candidates will make it further and their answers will be more sophisticated, but ideally we still want to level-set with a series of assessments.
-So I use the same take-home question for everyone, though I re-do it for each company.
+So I use the same take-home assignment for everyone, though I re-do it for each company, and each cohort.
+I haven't had problems with candidates cheating, but I figure why set yourself up for having to worry about that?

 Note: always use real (sanitized) data, which is relevant for the job.
 Trick questions are the wrong filter.